Vegetarian Oden Recipe (Japanese Winter Stew)

 What To Serve With

-Serve your oden with steamed rice, sunomono cucumber salad, or pickled napa cabbage for a tasty and healthy Japanese meal.
+Serve your oden with steamed rice, sunomono cucumber salad, or pickled napa cabbage for a tasty Japanese meal.

 Vegetarian ebook cover image.